aokinnaman/chesapeakedh.github.io/index.md

 Check out the [CFP](/conference-2020) for more details about how to apply!
 Submissions due by **January 6th**.

 # Governance
-* Steering Chair - Mackenzie Brooks, Associate Professor & Digital Humanities Librarian, Washington and Lee University
-* Vice-chair - Corinne Guimont, Digital Publishing Specialist, Virginia Tech
+* Steering Chair - Corinne Guimont, Digital Scholarship Coordinator, Virginia Tech
+* Vice-chair - Mike Davis, Assistant Professor of Hisotry, Hampton University
-* Communication chair - Brandon Walsh, Head of Student Programs, Scholars' Lab, UVA
+* Communication chair - Alex Kinnaman, Digital Preservation Coordinator, Virginia Tech
-* Membership & Outreach chair - Alexandra Macdonald - PhD Student, William & Mary
+* Membership & Outreach chair - Shayna Maskell, Assistant Professor, School of Integrative Studies, George Mason University
 * Annual Program committee:
-  * Jim Ambuske, Mount Vernon, chair
-  * Lindsay Chervinsky, The White House Historical Association
+  * Sherri Lynne Brown, University of Virginia
+  * Tonya-Marie Howe, Marymount University
+  * Luke Menzies, Virginia Tech
-  * Mike Davis, Hampton University
+  * Laure Miller, University of Virginia
-  * Corinne Guimont, steering liaison
-  * Khanh Vo, W&M graduate student

 # History
 With the help of funding from the Associated Colleges of the South, Washington and Lee University, and University of Virginia Scholars’ Lab, the Consortium [formed in March 2018](http://symposium.scholarslab.org/) to encourage collaboration across liberal arts colleges and Carnegie classification Research I universities.
 The scope quickly expanded to focus on people, rather than institutions, in the Washington D.C, Maryland, and Virginia region.